-Fermented or brewed soft drink s including Kombucha Products with less than 1g of sugar per serve, with or without added intense artificial or natural sweeteners: package size less than 600mL.
+Fermented or brewed soft drinks including Kombucha

+Products with less than 1g of sugar per serve, with or without added intense artificial or natural sweeteners: package size less than 600mL.

 Products with less than 1g of sugar per serve, with or without added intense artificial or natural sweeteners: package size more than 600mL.

 Products with more than 1g of sugar remaining (post-fermentation) as per the Nutrition Information Panel: any package size.

+Formulated supplementary beverages, and high protein milk-based drinks

-Cordials, iced tea and soft drink With added intense or natural sweetener: package size up to 600mL.
-Ice crushes including slurpees and slushies, with added intense or natural sweeteners: package size up to to 600mL.
+With added intense or natural sweetener: package size up to 600mL.

+Ice crushes including slurpees and slushies, with added intense or natural sweeteners: package size up toto 600mL.
 With added sugar: any package size.

 Ice crushes including slurpees and slushies, with added sugar: any package size.

 With added intense artificial or natural sweeteners: package size more than 600mL.